 As the complexity of document filing and organization grows, so does the need for document versioning.
 Automatic document tracking is handy to enable collaboration, decision-making, and enterprise-wide changes.

 For example, a company may have guidelines for how to apply for visas that are regularly updated.
 In this case, it would be useful to use automatic document tracking to create an audit trail of who is responsible for them and when they were updated.

 In addition to tracking changes in documents, automated document tracking can also track the movement of documents within a company.

-Among the top documentation management best practices are adopting a DMS that will help your organization to manage and control all types of documents.
+Among the top documentation management best practices are adopting a DMS or file management software that will help your organization to manage and control all types of documents.

 I strongly recommend reading the below article to take a look at a list of the top available open-source systems